hugorody/hugorody.github.io/index.md

 University of Viçosa, Brazil: “Phytochemistry prospection and evaluation of mutagenic, genotoxic and antioxidant activities from brazilian fig species – Ficus subg.
 Pharmacosycea (Miq.)
 Miq.”

+## Work

+*   (2019-current) Postdoctoral Fellow at the University of British Columbia, Canada.
+Department of Botany, Rieseberg's Lab.
+*   (2018-current) Postdoctoral Fellow at the University of São Paulo, Brazil.
+Department of Genetics, Genomics Group.
+*   (2016-2018) Postdoctoral Fellow at the Federal University of São Paulo, Brazil.
+Department of Computer Science.

 ## Programming skills

 *   Python